The real story of Jane Fonda and the Vietnam vets who hate her

 (Image Comics)

 The hatred persists, even among non-Vietnam veterans and people who weren’t even born in 1972.
-Despite her attempts at apology, and given the level of vitriol levied at her even 40+ years later, the anger and hatred are unlikely to end any time soon.
+Despite her attempts at apology, and given the level of vitriol levied at her even 50-plus years later, the anger and hatred are unlikely to end any time soon.
+It’s unlikely to end when the actress passes.
+Some beef just cannot be squashed.

-“Whenever possible, I try to sit down with vets and talk with them, because I understand and it makes me sad,” she told the audience, according to the Frederick News-Post.
-“It hurts me and it will go to my grave that I made a huge, huge mistake that made a lot of people think I was against the soldiers.”
+“Whenever possible, I try to sit down with vets and talk with them, because I understand and it makes me sad,” she told the audience, according to the Frederick News-Post, a newspaper in Maryland.
+“It hurts me, and it will go to my grave that I made a huge, huge mistake that made a lot of people think I was against the soldiers.”

 Blake Stilwell Avatar